wagdav/thewagner.net/content/2016-07-20-Working-habits.rst

 * code and testing/debugging outputs,
 * browser and mail client

 comfortably next to each other.
 At home I use my laptop without external screens.
-Thanks to my window manager I can switch almost instantaneously between virtual desktops, so I don't feel limited by it's relatively small, 12.5" screen.
+Thanks to my window manager I can switch almost instantaneously between virtual desktops, so I don't feel limited by its relatively small, 12.5" screen.

 Be asynchronous
 ---------------